kubevela/kubevela.github.io/docs/tutorials/k8s-object-rollout.md

 EOF
 ```

-The configuration strategy of kruise-rollout trait means: The first batch of Canary releases 20% Pods, and 20% traffic imported to the new version, require manual confirmation before subsequent releases are completed.

-Check the status of application:
+It will create a canary deployment and wait for manual approval, check the status of the application:

 ```shell
 $ vela status canary-demo
 About: